 |• Keyword and symbol integration:|

-In future versions of Gauche, keywords will become symbols,
+In older versions of Gauche, keywords are of disjoint type

 On the surface it won’t make much difference;